Fortified tower

-A fortified tower (also defensive tower or castle tower or, in context, just tower) is one of the defensive structures used in fortifications, such as castles, along with curtain walls.
+A fortified tower (also defensive tower or castle tower or, in context, just tower) is one of the defensive structures used in fortifications, such as castles, along with defensive walls such as curtain walls.
 Castle towers can have a variety of different shapes and fulfil different functions.

 Shape of towers

 Rectangular towers

 Square or rectangular towers are easy to construct and give a good amount of usable internal space.
 Their disadvantage is that the corners are vulnerable to mining.
 Despite this vulnerability, rectangular towers continued to be used, and Muslim military architecture generally favoured them.

 Round towers

 Round towers, also called drum towers, are more resistant to siege technology such as sappers and projectiles than square towers.
 The round front is more resistant than the straight side of a square tower, just as a load-bearing arch.
 This principle was already understood in antiquity.

 Horseshoe-shaped towers

 The horseshoe-shaped (or D-shaped) tower is a compromise that gives the best of a round and a square tower.
 The semicircular side (the one facing the attacker) could resist siege engines, while the rectangular part at the back gives internal space and a large fighting platform on top.
-The large towers at Krak des Chevaliers and the gate towers at Harlech are good examples.
+The large towers at Krak des Chevaliers and the gate towers at Harlech Castle are good examples.
 Armenian castles such as Lampron also favoured this style.